Week 11: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - On Wednesday, the WH released an email to the press, titled, “Praise for President Trump’s Bold Action.”

-- Trump ordered billions of funding cuts to UN agencies, and took action towards pulling us out of treaties, including Climate Change.
+- Trump ordered billions of funding cuts to UN agencies, and took action towards pulling us out of treaties, including the Paris climate agreement.

 - Mother Jones reported that some of Trump’s foreign business partners attended his inauguration, and were given VIP treatment.